-The world that is changing more significantly and more rapidly than ever before - it’s like the birth of the Industrial Revolution on steroids.
+The world is changing more significantly and more rapidly than ever before - it’s like the birth of the Industrial Revolution on steroids.
 If it were possible to travel back through time I’d be keen to go back to the dawn of the Industrial Revolution and comfort people that they didn’t need to smash the machines - it will all be alright.
 In-fact, given our relative prosperity, comfort and well-being, it’s more than alright.

 Change brings instability.
 Insecurity is a natural human reaction to instability, (which is understandable, it is unsettling to not know what’s next).
 I’d argue that the consequence of insecurity is, doubt.
 And the consequence of doubt is a lack of conviction.
 And a lack of conviction is the opposite of the key characteristic required for entrepreneurial success.